Potbrood

 Potbrood ("pot bread") is bread first made by the Boer settlers of what is now South Africa.
 Potbrood was traditionally baked in a cast-iron pot (also known as a Dutch oven) in a pit made in the ground and lined with hot coals.

-Today potbrood is often made at a braai by packing charcoal or wood coals around a cooking pot.
+Potbrood is often made at a braai (barbecue) by packing charcoal or wood coals around a cooking pot.